-With the Beethoven personality test by Trickster Orchestra and kling klang klong, anyone can compose: The test (supported by AI and a specially programmed app) playfully makes different personality types sound in an individual way.
-The app goes online on October 20!
+With the Beethoven personality test by Trickster Orchestra and kling klang klong, anyone can compose: The test (supported by a specially programmed app) playfully makes different personality types sound in an individual way.

 In LAB 3 on November 1, we celebrate the start of this new collective musical adventure of our oper.digital series with an analog and digital audience and all project participants: The first sounding test results can be heard, performed live by the Trickster Orchestra.
-And we take a look into the gears of the personality test engine: Valentin von Lindenau (kling klang klong) gives insights into the technical workings, programming and the role of AI in the creation of the crowd composing tool.
+And we take a look into the gears of the personality test engine: Valentin von Lindenau (kling klang klong) gives insights into the technical workings and the concept of vertical composition.
 Psychologist and Mental Health in Music co-founder Anne Löhr, who advised the app’s developers, also provides information on the psychological models underlying the test.

 Cymin Samawatie, Clemens Seemann

 Valentin von Lindenau (kling klang klong), Anne Löhr (psychologist) & musicians* of the Trickster Orchestra